GmEsoft/FUZIX-DOCKER/README.md

 **_Docker image to build FUZIX for Z80-based platforms_**

-This repo contains a Docker image based on Ubuntu that will be used to build [Fuzix](https://github.com/EtchedPixels/Fuzix) for some supported Z80-based platforms, and maye others.
+This repo contains a Docker image based on Ubuntu that can be used to build [Fuzix](https://github.com/EtchedPixels/Fuzix) for some supported Z80-based platforms, and maybe others.

 I. Install WSL 2 _(Windows users)_